syncfusion-content/wpf-docs/wpf/Charts/Adornments/Adornments.md

 documentation: ug
 ---

-# Adornments in WPF Charts (SfChart)
+# Data Markers in WPF Charts (SfChart)

-Chart adornments are used to display values related to a chart segment element.
+Chart adornments (Data Markers) are used to display values related to a chart segment element.
 Values from data point(x, y) or other custom properties from a data source can be displayed.

 Each adornment can be represented by the following: